 This page contains key information regarding the rules around renting out these different accomodation types that are outlined in the Land Use Bylaw.

-If you intend on renting room(s), it is your responsibility to ensure that you are familiar with the Bylaw and that you follow the regulations accordingly, or you may face fines or other enforcement action.
+If you intend on renting room(s), it is your responsibility to ensure that you are familiar with the bylaw and that you follow the regulations accordingly, or you may face fines or other enforcement action.

 Visitor Accomodation